christopher-caldwell/dedupe-data-loader/README.md

 You **cannot** provide nothing to the constructor.
 If you omit both the `fetcher` and the `cachingStrategy`, an error will be thrown.

-This is explicitly called out, because I am struggling with the types for this.
 If you provide a `fetcher`, you should not be providing a `cachingStrategy` and vice versa.
 They are an either / or, rather than both.

 If this is ignored and both are provided, the `cachingStrategy` will take priority.